From the straw hut to the eMail

 At such moments, the young Masai is reminded of how torn between his original, traditional way of life and modernity, he has also chased lions as an initiation deity, and the pride of his roots and traditions is clearly pointed out to him.

-On the other hand, he does not want to go back to the traditional way of life and he has not been married: "I'm late for a Maasai," he comments with a grin.
+On the other hand, he also does not want to go back to the traditional way of life and he is not married yet: "I'm late for a Maasai," he comments with a grin.

 "My children should decide for themselves how they want to live"